RadCLIP: Enhancing Radiologic Image Analysis through Contrastive Language-Image Pre-training: Experiments

-Using the IXI Brain dataset, the downstream application for all models is to distinguish the gender of human subjects using 3D brain T1 MRI images.
-The CoCa model had the best performance (96.11\% in accuracy and 96.11\% in F1 score), our RadCLIP model had the second-best accuracy of 95.58\% and F1 score of 95.57\%.
+On the IXI Brain dataset, which distinguishes gender from 3D T1 MRI images, CoCa led with 96.11\% accuracy and F1 score, while RadCLIP was a close second with 95.58\% accuracy and 95.57\% F1.

-On the COVID-CT-MD dataset, these foundation models classify three lung conditions (Normal Lung, COVID, and Pneumonia) using 3D CT images.
-The RadCLIP had the best accuracy of 67.87\% and an F1 score of 65.39\%.
+For the COVID-CT-MD dataset, classifying three lung conditions (Normal, COVID, and Pneumonia) from 3D CT images, RadCLIP achieved the best accuracy (67.87\%) and F1 score (65.39\%).

-The results of the unimodal image classification showed that RadCLIP outperformed or achieved comparable performance to other peer foundation models in all evaluation datasets.
-This indicates that the RadCLIP can be used as a foundation vision model to enhance radiologic image analysis.
-The superior performance also suggests that the RadCLIP model is capable of generating robust image representations from 2D/3D radiologic images.
+Overall, RadCLIP outperformed or matched other foundation models across all evaluation datasets, demonstrating its ability to generate robust 2D/3D radiologic image representations.